ibm-z-oss-oda/python_ai_toolkit_zos/docs/deployment_best_practices.md

 argon2-cffi-bindings==21.2.0.post0 --hash=sha256:9252cc8af1040a0348a69a7781d6b237496446a5f57c9494b65d2dc74c46f786
 . . .
 ```
-_**figure2.
-The Toolkit requirements file**_
+_**example 1.
+The Toolkit requirements file**_.

 There are 2 sections:
 - The pip command line options.
 This contains several key arguments so that you don't have to
 specify them when running the pip command.
 These options tell pip to use the IBM package server,
 and download only those packages with
 hashes in the package list below.
 These are key security measures.
-- The list of packages to download or install, along with their version numbers, and
+- The list of packages to download or install along with their version numbers, and hashes.
-hashes.

 Installation of the Toolkit using this requirements file is as simple as running the pip command.